 - Go to www.cumminsukpensions.co.uk and select Manage my pension - Enter your username and password - When prompted, enter the single-use authentication code that will be sent to your email or smartphone.
 If you've forgotten your memorable word or password, follow the 'Trouble logging in' link to get a new one sent to your registered email.
-In the pipeline A new drawdown option at retirement for members with AVCs We're delighted to be introducing a new drawdown transfer option which will be available to members with AVCs at retirement.
-Members wishing to invest their savings in a drawdown arrangement when accessing their AVC benefits currently must research and find their own provider.
+In the pipeline A new drawdown option at retirement We're delighted to be introducing a new drawdown transfer option which will be available to Plan members at retirement.
+Members wishing to invest in a drawdown arrangement when accessing their Plan benefits currently must research and find their own provider.
 Later this year, we'll be offering a drawdown transfer option with a provider chosen and pre-checked by the Trustee.
-This is to ease the transfer process for members looking to use drawdown for their AVCs rather than making and arranging a choice from the full market.
+This is to ease the transfer process for members looking to use drawdown rather than making and arranging a choice from the full market.
 Remember to check your benefit statement As usual, we'll be issuing your benefit statement later on this year.
-Make sure you take time to check it because it's a useful annual snapshot of your pension value and explains, in today's money, how much your pension will be by the time you retire.
-If you want to know your pension value, you can see this by logging in via Manage my pension at any time.
+Make sure you take time to check it because it's a useful annual snapshot of your fund value and explains, in today's money, how much you're on target to have saved by the time you retire.
+If you want to know your current fund value, you can see this by logging in via Manage my pension at any time.